 Paying for reviews

 No, no, no. An author should never have to pay for reviews.
 Yes – I know reviews are hard to get as an Indie author – but paying for them is a waste of money.
 Save your cash for ads.
 Reviews might help readers decide whether to buy your book or not, but I doubt they will cause a major spike in sales.
 Lately I have been solicited by numerous dodgy book reviewers offering to review my book for a fee.
 Basically I don’t respond.
 I’m fortunate to have willing ARC readers for my books who will accept a free mobi, epub or print proof copy in exchange for an honest review.
-Bookroar is another site I recommend, where other authors and readers buy and review your book in exchange for credits for their own books.
-I really feel that authors should offer free review copies to acquaintances or book bloggers in exchange for a review without having to pay anything (other than the retail cost of their book and possibly postage, if mailing a paperback).
+I really feel that authors should offer free review copies to willing ARC readers or book bloggers in exchange for a review without having to pay anything (other than the retail cost of their book and possibly postage, if mailing a paperback).

 The takeaway?